Individual Lesson Auditions

 Music 32/132: Instrumental Instruction and Music 32V/132V: Vocal Instruction

 Instruction is available at the intermediate (32) and advanced (132) levels only.
-Instruments of instruction include bass, cello, clarinet, flute, percussion, piano, jazz piano, voice, violin, and viola.
+Instruments of instruction include bass, cello, clarinet, flute, harspsichord, percussion, piano, jazz piano, viola, violin, and voice.
 Students must audition in September prior to enrollment.

 Students must be a declared music major or minor to be eligible for an audition.
-Entering freshman and transfer students can audition first without declaring a minor.
+Entering freshman and transfer students who are not music majors can audition first without declaring the music minor.
 If accepted for Individual Lessons, a minor declaration will need to be completed before a student can be cleared to enroll in the course.

-Audition times are subject to change.
-Please check back in September for any updates or changes to audition room locations.
+*Audition times are subject to change.
+Please check back in early September for any updates or changes to audition times or room locations.